Urban Ecology Program

 The Rhodes Elementary School Environmental Program

-Philly Forests is partnering with Rhodes Elementary School to create an ecologically-diverse landscape on school grounds.
-We aim to provide therapeutic green space through the establishment of:
+Philly Forests has partnered with Rhodes Elementary School to create an ecologically-diverse landscape on school grounds.
+In 2022, we have established:

 A Mini Food Forest- raised garden beds, fruit trees, and edible berry vines

 A Perennial Pollinator Garden- native plant and shrub installation near the school sign

 29th St Natural Fence- A border of tall overstory trees and shrubs providing shade and privacy to students during school hours